Adrianjewell91/decoupler-website/README.md

 Decoupling, Formally

-This article's purpose is to demonstrate that the Decoupling Problem is an optimization of a value call the Minimun Total Coupling.
+This article's goal is to demonstrate that the challenge of decoupling is minimizing of the number of dependencies that connect Domains, as well as a minimizing the change in this value given a change in the components of the system.

 The begin, let there be a set B, a collection of Business Processes.
+The exact properties of the Business Processes is intentionally vague in order to generalize the concept.
+The only requirement is that they be unique, because otherwise there would be no reason to decouple them.
+(This assumption rests on the idea that decouplable processes must be divisible, and identical process are not divisible.
+If identical processes are divisible, then they are ordered or enumerated in some manner that identifies them uniquely).

 	B = { b_1, b_2, ... b_n }.